 30.5 When documents in an employee file are the subject of a public disclosure request under RCW 42.56, the Employer will provide the employee with a copy of the request at least seven (7) calendar days in advance of the intended release date.

-30.6 Employees will be provided with a copy of all adverse material at the time the materials are included in the personnel file.
+30.6 Employees will be provided a copy of all adverse material at the time the materials are included in the personnel file.

 30.7 Information in employee files will be retained only as long as it has a reasonable bearing on the employee’s job performance or upon the efficient and effective management of the Employer.